New California gun control law mimics Texas abortion measure - The Boston Globe

 Newsom acted a day after he signed eight other gun laws among numerous measures adding to California’s already strict regulations.

-They include measures requiring schools to periodically inform parents about the safe storage of firearms and barring anyone from making more than three guns a year or making any guns with a 3D printer without obtaining a state-issued license.
+They encourage the safe storage of firearms and limit gun making including with a 3D printer.

 Others bar gun sales on state property, boost inspections of gun dealers, limit dealer fees, and add child and elder abuse to the list of crimes that block gun ownership.